sveltestrap/sveltestrap/README.md

 </Row>
 ```

-if you prefer the 'sveltestrap' import, you can move the package to `devDependencies` block in your `package.json` so that sapper will parse the es bundle
+If you prefer the '@sveltestrap/sveltestrap' import, you can move the package to `devDependencies` block in your `package.json` so that sapper will parse the es bundle

 ```json
 "devDependencies": {